-Employee - An individual employed by the University working in a job classification covered by this Agreement that: (a) is listed in Appendix D, E, F, G and H and (b) has been certified by the Washington Personnel Resources Board (WPRB), its predecessors, and/or the Public Employment Relations Commission (PERC).
+Employee - An individual employed by the University working in a job classification covered by this Agreement that has been certified by the Washington Personnel Resources Board (WPRB), its predecessors, and/or the Public Employment Relations Commission (PERC).

 Full-time Employees - Employees who are scheduled to work forty (40) hours per workweek.

-Less Than Full-time Employees - Employees who are scheduled to work less than forty (40) hours per workweek.
+Less than full-time Employees - Employees who are scheduled to work less than forty (40) hours per workweek.

-Employee Records - Files/records maintained with respect to an employee such as personnel, payroll and leave actions, benefits and medical, performance, training, grievances, licensing, permit and certification, or employment applications.
+Employee records - Files/records maintained with respect to an employee such as personnel, payroll and leave actions, benefits and medical, performance, training, grievances, licensing, permit and certification, or employment applications.